At their best, Japanese gardens are places of contemplation, an escape from the frenzy of modern life outside its boundaries.

 Saga Prefecture is not exactly top on the tourist destination list, but it should be for Mifuneyama Rakuen alone.

 This garden is more like a huge park set into the side of a mountain that’s straight out of a Chinese landscape painting.
 During azalea season, the mountainside is festooned in shades of white, pink, and crimson.
-If you’re staying at one of the two luxury ryokan at the foot of Mifuneyama, so much the better.
+If you’re staying at one of the two luxury ryokan at the foot of Mifuneyama, so much the better (learn more about ryokans in Japan).

 Bonus: Ashikaga Wisteria Park (Tochigi Prefecture)